-Ezekiel sprouted grain bread recipes are a fabulous, low-glycemic alternative for people watching their blood sugar, but Ezekiel bread also provide a high amount of nutrition for anyone, making them a great choice for the whole family.
-Keep in mind that this bread is not gluten free, but it's a great bread for those needing to keep their blood sugars low.
+Ezekiel sprouted grain bread recipes are a fabulous, low-glycemic alternative for people watching their blood sugar.
+But these Ezekiel breads also provide a high amount of nutrition for anyone, making them a great choice for the whole family.
+Keep in mind that this bread is not gluten free, but it's a great for those needing to keep their blood sugars low.

 Ezekiel Bread, which is also called Bible Bread or Manna Bread comes from the Old Testament in Ezekiel 4:9: "Take wheat and barley, beans and lentils, millet and spelt; put them in a storage jar and use them to make bread for yourself."

 A grain mill enables you to make all types of delicious healthy breads.